-According to the review process NH3, Hg and other heavy metals from geothermal production has been estimated and included in the emission inventory in the 2018 submission.
+According to the review process $NH_3$ , Hg and other heavy metals from geothermal production has been estimated and included in the emission inventory in the 2018 submission with a Tier 2 methodology.
 Hg from this category is key category for the base year and the trend.